gpii-ops/gpii-infra/CI-CD.md

    * Import the `gpii-infra` repo from Github into the `gpii-ops` Gitlab organization.
       * In that repo, disable all Shared Runners.
       * Note the Registration Token for this project.
 You'll need to give it to Ansible later.
+   * [Schedule](https://docs.gitlab.com/ce/user/project/pipelines/schedules.html) a Nightly build of the `gpii-infra` project.
+This ensures the system is exercised regularly, even when there are no changes to the code base.
    * Create a role account `gpii-bot` for use by `gitlab-runner`.
 Add it to the `gpii-ops` Organization with `Master` permissions.
    * Associate the public key above (from Github) with the `gpii-bot` Gitlab account.